sirikon/ebro/docs/README.md

 Ebro is distributed as a single binary, including the script interpreter ([mvdan/sh](https://github.com/mvdan/sh)).

-The format of Ebro's Yaml files is defined in [this JSON Schema](./schema.json).
+The format of Ebro.yaml files is defined [here](./ebro-format).
 Here is an example:

 ```yaml
 tasks: